slashtechno/cross-blogger/README.md

 # cross-blogger
-Soon-to-be headless CMS for static site generators powered by Google's Blogger.
+Headless CMS for static site generators powered by Google's Blogger.
+It can be used, at the time of writing, to publish **between** the following destinations.
+However, the intention is to output to static site generators, especially Hugo.
+- Blogger
+- Markdown (with frontmatter)

 ### Installation
 #### Compiled Binaries